fncokg/pandoc-tex-numbering/README.md

 - Turn on custom list of figures and tables and:
   - Use custom titles as "图片目录" and "Table Lists" respectively.
   - Use hyphens as the leader in the lists.
+- For multiple references:
+  - Stop suppressing the multiple references.
+  - Use "、" as the separator between the multiple references.
+  - Use " & "(spaces at both ends) as the last separator between the last two references.
 - Export the filter data to a file named `data.json`.

 Run the following command with corresponding metadata in a `metadata.yaml` file (**recommended**):